 To investigate possible chemical modifications under laser irradiation, XPS measurements are performed.
-Chemical reactions caused by laser irradiation with photon energies higher than the bonding energies produce small molecules such as CO and CO2, and reduce the total ratio of oxygen to carbon [24].
-The ratio of O{1s} and C{1s} , shown in Fig. 3, remains constant below 3.0 J/cm2, and drops when fluence reaches 3.2 J/cm2, indicative of chemical modifications due to laser treatment.
-PLLA samples remain chemically unmodified below 3.0 J/cm2 due to the cage effect, which states that free radicals generated by the dissociation of molecules cannot move apart because of the confinement of surrounding molecules [9].
+Chemical reactions caused by laser irradiation with photon energies higher than the bonding energies lead to the reduction of the ratio of O{1s} to C{1s} , as shown in Fig. 3.
+Based on the permutation test at 90% significance level, fluence between 2.6 and 3.0 J/cm2 causes significant crystallinity decrease and insignificant O/C change as compared with the nonlaser-treated sample.
+The drop of O/C is indicative of chemical modifications due to laser treatment.
+The chemical modifications of PLLA samples remain insignificant below 3.0 J/cm2 due to the cage effect, which states that free radicals generated by the dissociation of molecules cannot move apart because of the confinement of surrounding molecules [10].
 This results in the recombination of the dissociation products, which then return to the initial state.
-A fluence of 3.0 J/cm2 induces the maximum amorphization with non-measurable chemical modifications, and is used as the energy level to treat samples in this study.
+A fluence of 3.0 J/cm2 induces the maximum amorphization with nonmeasurable chemical modifications and is used as the energy level to treat samples in this study.